Chenwei-Liang/Chenwei-Liang.github.io/_pages/about.md

-<span style="color:red"> I am currently seeking a fully funded PhD or Research Assistant position in the fields of computer vision, machine perception and multimodal learning. </span>
+<span style="color:red"> I am currently seeking a fully funded PhD or Research Assistant position in the fields of computer vision, machine perception or multimodal learning. </span>